-In this quickstart, you will use Microsoft Intune to send an email notification to the members of your workforce that have noncompliant devices.
+In this quickstart, you'll use Microsoft Intune to send an email notification to the members of your workforce that have noncompliant devices.

 By default, when Intune detects a device that isn't compliant, Intune immediately marks the device as noncompliant.
-Azure Active Directory (AAD) Conditional Access then blocks the device.
-When a device is not compliant, Intune allows you to add actions for noncompliance, which gives you flexibility to decide what to do.
+Azure Active Directory (Azure AD) Conditional Access then blocks the device.
+When a device isn't compliant, Intune allows you to add actions for noncompliance, which gives you flexibility to decide what to do.
 For example, you can give users a grace period to be compliant before blocking noncompliant devices.

-One of the actions you can take when devices don't meet compliance is to send email to those end users.
-You can also customize an email notification before sending it to end users.
+One action to take when a device doesn't meet compliance is to send email to the devices user.
+You can also customize an email notification before sending it.
 Specifically, you can customize the recipients, subject, and message body, including company logo, and contact information.
-Intune will also include details about the noncompliant device in the email notification.
+Intune also includes details about the noncompliant device in the email notification.

 If you don’t have an Intune subscription, sign up for a free trial account.

-- When using device compliance policies to block devices from corporate resources, AAD Conditional Access must be set up.
-If you have completed the Create a device compliance policy quickstart, you are using Azure Active Directory.
-For more information about AAD, see Conditional Access in Azure Active Directory and common ways to use Conditional Access with Intune.
+When using device compliance policies to block devices from corporate resources, Azure AD Conditional Access must be set up.
+If you've completed the Create a device compliance policy quickstart, you're using Azure Active Directory.
+For more information about Azure AD, see Conditional Access in Azure Active Directory and common ways to use Conditional Access with Intune.

 Sign in to Intune

-Sign in to the Intune portal as a Global administrator or an Intune Service administrator.
-If you have created an Intune Trial subscription, the account you created the subscription with is the Global administrator.
+Sign in to the Microsoft Endpoint Manager Admin Center as a Global administrator or an Intune Service administrator.
+If you've created an Intune Trial subscription, the account you created the subscription with is the Global administrator.